 Day 06: Jagat to Chisopani (1660m) 4-5 hours

-Before we start trekking today we visit to the check post of Annapurna Conservation Area Project (ACAP).
-After completing with the ACAP procedure, we climb over a rocky ridge to Salleri, and then descend to Sirdibas.
+Before we start trekking today we visit the check post of Annapurna Conservation Area Project (ACAP).
+After completing with the ACAP procedure, we climb over a rocky ridge to Salleri and then descend to Sirdibas.
 The valley widens a bit as the trail continues up to Ghatta Khola.
 We continue walking upstream to a long and simple suspension bridge.
 We slowly climb up to Philim, a large Gurung village.
 Philim is well known for Japanese made school and police station.
 We walk past Philim to the north across a forest with the views of the narrowing valley and we reach Chisopani.

 Day 07: Chisopani to Chumling (2,386m) 5-6 hours